Euro zone bond yields track US peers higher ahead of BoE

 "The Treasury refunding plan has further added to the steepening move," she said, referring to a rise in longer-dated yields compared to shorter-dated yields.

-Investors were focused on Thursday on the Bank of England, which sets interest rates at 1100 GMT.
+Investors were focused on the Bank of England's interest rate decision at 1100 GMT.

 According to pricing in derivatives markets, traders think there's a 60% chance of a 25 bps increase and a 40% chance of a 50 bps hike.
 Rates currently stand at 5% after 13 successive increases.